USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 * reorganization of anthropogenic SOA species
 * inorganic sulfate is consumed when IEPOX organosulfates are formed

-Fewer species are required for *aero7/7i*, so more robust predictions require in less computation time than *aero6*.
+Fewer species are required for *aero7/7i*, so more robust predictions require less computation time than *aero6*.

 ### Species updates